espejoserna/espejoserna/content/slides/philandfilm/semana-13.md

 Example: values in a football match

-If winning is the main aim of football, whatever gets us closer to such aim has value.
+IF winning is the main aim of football, whatever gets us closer to such aim has value.

 <iframe src="https://giphy.com/embed/26FL4BhNXmo8PNLYk" width="480" height="258" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>
 </section>